mksddn/WP-MksDdn-Migrate-Content/mksddn-migrate-content/trunk/readme.txt

 * File upload validation with MIME type checking

 == Changelog ==

+= 1.2.5 =
+* Refactored BatchLoader to enhance database query efficiency by replacing placeholder-based queries with sanitized ID strings, improving security and performance.
+* Implemented dedicated admin styles and scripts with separate CSS and JavaScript files for better code organization and maintainability.
+* Added CSS for progress bars, sections, grids, and cards to enhance the admin interface.
+* Introduced JavaScript for progress bar functionality with dynamic updates during content migration.
+* Refactored code to remove deprecated inline styles and scripts, promoting better separation of concerns.
+* Updated comments for clarity on caching and sanitization practices.
+* Added PHPCS ignore comments for specific cases to address coding standards compliance.

 = 1.2.4 =
 * Enhanced ACF field export and import support for groups and repeaters.